-"You can tell the ideals of a nation by its advertisements."

-Display several print ads for the class.
-Have each student select a print ad and write a short essay about what the ad says about our nation.
+Using Quotations "You can tell the ideals of a nation by its advertisements."
+Display several advertisements for the class.
+Have each student select an ad and write a short essay about what the ad says about our culture.
 Is the ad's message positive or negative?
 Is it accurate or inaccurate?

-Ask students if they believe that teens are accurately portrayed in the media.
-Say, "Are there any good teen role models on television?
-How well do TV shows and movies deal with teen issues?"
-Discuss the issue as a class, and then have students write a short screenplay for a television show or movie that accurately portrays teens and their issues.

-Have students look through their wardrobe.
-Have them count how many items have brand names or cartoon characters on them or are endorsed by sports figures, sports teams, organizations, etc.

-Have students make a list of the items that are endorsed by famous people, have brand names, etc. Discuss the influences that impact our decisions as consumers.

-Explain to students that product placement in films is an important form of advertising and supplies money to filmmakers.
+Addressing Multiple Learning Styles Ask students if they believe that teens are accurately portrayed in advertisements.
+Say, "Are there any good teen role models in ads?"
+Discuss the issue as a class, and then have students create an advertisement that accurately portrays teens.
+Writing in Your Journal Have students look through their wardrobe.
+Have them count how many items have brand names or cartoon characters on them or are endorsed by sports figures, sports teams, organizations, etc. Have students make a list of the items that are endorsed by famous people, have brand names, etc. Discuss the influences that impact our decisions as consumers.
+Using Technology Explain to students that product placement in films is an important form of advertising and supplies money to filmmakers.
 Advertisers pay a lot of money to have their products shown in a film.